 Map LinkThe Map Link at the upper right of the map is a real time link to the current map being viewed, including the location, zoom, background map layer and selected providers.
 Like a normal web link, it can be copied or clicked on for sharing, bookmarking or any other use desired.

-Tower DetailsTo obtain more details about any tower site on the map, click the tower icon of interest.
+Tower DetailsTo obtain more details about any tower site on the map, click on the tower icon of interest.
 A pop up window will present the site or a list of sites that were clicked on, indicating the provider of the site and a list of the frequency bands they are operating on at the site.
 Each provider site listed can be further clicked to provide even more details about the site.

 Additional DetailsEach transceiver (transmitter/receiver) operating for the provider at the site will be listed.
 A transceiver and it's antenna creates the "cell" for communications and there are typically several operating at each site.